 - Peaking Phase (1-2 weeks): Taper volume while maintaining intensity to prepare for competition.

-Throughout these phases, you’ll manipulate variables such as exercise selection, rep ranges, and rest periods to target different aspects of strength development.
+Across these phases, you’ll adjust variables such as exercise selection, rep ranges, and rest periods to target different aspects of strength development.
 For example, during the hypertrophy phase, you might perform 3-4 sets of 8-12 reps with 60-90 seconds of rest between sets.
-In contrast, the strength phase might involve 4-6 sets of 3-5 reps with 2-3 minutes of rest.
+By contrast, the strength phase might involve 4-6 sets of 3-5 reps with 2-3 minutes of rest.

 Endurance Periodization: Boosting Aerobic and Anaerobic Capacity

-Periodization training for endurance athletes follows a similar structure but with a focus on different physiological adaptations.
+Periodization training for endurance athletes follows a similar structure but homes in on different physiological adaptations.
 Here’s an example of how you might periodize your endurance training:

 - Base Building Phase (8-12 weeks): Develop aerobic capacity through long, steady-state workouts.